crispgm/nvim-auto-ime/README.md

 }
 ```

-You may install [minoki/InputSourceSelector](https://github.com/minoki/InputSourceSelector) and running to list all enabled sources:
+You may install [minoki/InputSourceSelector](https://github.com/minoki/InputSourceSelector) and list all enabled sources:
 ```shell
 InputSourceSelector list-enabled
 ```